Call it special delivery for the needy.

 Local postal workers have participated in other types of food drives before, Mr. Androsky said, but this is the first time they have picked up food with the mail.
 Customers seem to appreciate knowing that the food is going to local people in need, he said.

-"The response has been really outstanding so far," said Robert Affeldt, postmaster for the Cockeysville-Hunt Valley Post Office.
+"The response has been really outstanding so far," agreed Robert Affeldt, postmaster for the Cockeysville-Hunt Valley area.

-Mr. Affeldt said postal workers were quickly filling 4-by-5-by-8-foot containers with food picked up from houses and apartments, and those were being trucked to the Maryland Food Bank in Baltimore.
+He said postal workers were quickly filling 4-by-5-by-8-foot containers with food picked up from houses and apartments, and they were being trucked to the Maryland Food Bank in Baltimore.